Mary & Martha Study Community

 “The witness and the achievements of Christian women have had a significant impact on the life of the Church as well as of society.
 Even in the face of serious social discrimination, holy women have acted "freely", strengthened by their union with Christ.”

-Beginning this Fall, The Martha and Mary Study Community will offer the women at the Church of Saint Agnes an opportunity for intellectual formation so that they may deepen their relationships with God and each other in our parish family.
-This new Community will run from October—May on the second Thursday of the month at 7 pm in Schuler Hall.
-This monthly meeting will consists of a Bible study written by parishioner Susanna Spencer, entitled “Virtues in Scripture.”
+In the fall of 2019, The Martha and Mary Study Community will offer the women at the Church of Saint Agnes an opportunity for intellectual formation so that they may deepen their relationships with God and each other in our parish family.
+The monthly meeting will consist of a study written about the Works of Mercy.
+This study will run from September to December on the second Saturday of the month at 9:00 AM in Schuler Hall.

 The “Virtues in Scripture” study focuses on one virtue per month using several Scripture passages per virtue.
 Instruction will be given on how to form virtues and what vices they are contrary to based on the Summa Theologiae.
 There will also be small group discussion.
 No preparation is needed in order to attend.
 All women are cordially invited to just come and learn!
 Lap babies are welcome!